stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 	* - ``status``
 	  - String (Enum)
 	  - ``enabled`` , ``disabled``
-	  - Enabled directories can be used as account stores for applications.
-Disabled directories cannot be used for login.
+	  - Enabled Directories can be used as Account Stores for Applications.
+Disabled Directories cannot be used for login.

 	* - ``accounts``
 	  - Link